 An originator STA may transmit fragmented MSDUs or A-MSDU (if supported by the recipient) under a block ack agreement to a recipient STA using level 2 dynamic fragmentation provided one of the following conditions is met:

-The Fragmentation Support subfield(#16339) in the HE Capabilities element received from the recipient STA is 2, and for the block ack agreement associated with the TID of the MSDU or A-MSDU, the HE Fragmentation Operation subfield is 2 if the ADDBA Extension element is present in the ADDBA Response frame received from the recipient STA.
+The Dynamic Fragmentation Support subfield(#16339)(#15885) in the HE Capabilities element received from the recipient STA is 2, and for the block ack agreement associated with the TID of the MSDU or A-MSDU, the HE Fragmentation Operation subfield is 2 if the ADDBA Extension element is present in the ADDBA Response frame received from the recipient STA.

-The Fragmentation Support subfield(#16339) in the HE Capabilities element received from the recipient STA is 3, and for the block ack agreement associated with the TID of the MSDU or A-MSDU, the ADDBA Extension element is present and the HE Fragmentation Operation subfield is 2 in the ADDBA Response frame received from the recipient STA.
+The Dynamic Fragmentation Support subfield(#16339)(#15885) in the HE Capabilities element received from the recipient STA is 3, and for the block ack agreement associated with the TID of the MSDU or A-MSDU, the ADDBA Extension element is present and the HE Fragmentation Operation subfield is 2 in the ADDBA Response frame received from the recipient STA.

 Level 3 dynamic fragmentation